vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </pre>
 </div>

 Generally, prefer match phase early termination over capped range search with hitLimit.
-It's a a more flexible feature.
+It's a more flexible feature.
 Notice that `maxHits` is _per node_.
 We can also combine text search queries with match phase early termination:

 <div class="pre-parent">